boveus/hyrax-wiki/Sufia-6-to-Sufia-7-Migration.md

 ### Step 2 (from a Sufia 7 application)
-In a Sufia 7 application write a rake task as follows:
+In a Sufia 7 application import the JSON files exported from the Sufia 6 application.

+Branch [import_s6 in Sufia](https://github.com/projecthydra/sufia/tree/import_s6) contains a set of classes and rake tasks to show how the JSON data could be imported.

+In this branch file `lib/sufia/import/import_service.rb` shows a proof of concept on how to read the JSON files for a Sufia 6 Generic File and import its data into Sufia 7 Generic Works, File Sets, and Files.
+This code could be called from a Rake task as follows:

 ```
 require "../lib/sufia/import/import_service.rb"